First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 If you leave Australia permanently before 30 June, you can lodge your tax return early by paper.
 Processing times can take up to 50 business days.

-You can lodge the taxes once you are outside Australia as everything is online through the ATO website!
+You can lodge the taxes once you are outside Australia, as everything is online through the ATO website!
 Easy!

 Most common casual jobs for backpacker and students